youngbryanyu/titan-health-app/README.md

 None currently :)

 ## Screenshots
 Below are screenshots of some of the pages within our site as a preview!
+Note that many of the pages in the site our not shown (such as the fitness and health tracker related pages), and these are just a showcase of some of the UI.

 #### Meal Tracker Page
 <img width="1438" alt="Food Tracker Page" src="https://github.com/yyu2002/Titan_Health_App/assets/32204448/70f72cfb-dd64-4ae2-8777-e5c8c633db53">